haolong2001/demos_v_matrix/README.md

 1. Calculate age, gender and ethnicity-specific immigration rates using 10 years of pre-COVID data
 2. Apply these rates to future population projections to estimate immigration numbers
 3. Scale immigration numbers by a factor of 1/20 in the baseline scenario

-### Customization
-The immigration scaling factor can be modified in the `forecast_2050` code to test different immigration scenarios [TODO]

 ### forecast fertility